jeffmaynes/jeffmaynes.github.io/_pages/teaching.md

 author_profile: true
 ---

 I am, first and foremost, a teacher in the liberal arts tradition.
-I see the highest goal of education as liberation: helping students develop the critical tools to reason freely and fairly about the world, and to find the creativity inherent in genuine truth-seeking.
-On this page, you can find links to pages for my current courses, as well as resources for students looking to improve their abilities to research, read, and write philosophy.
+I see the highest goal of education as intellectual liberation: helping students develop the critical tools to reason freely and fairly about the world, and to develop the creativity required for genuine truth-seeking.
+On this page, you can find a list of my current courses, as well as resources for students looking to improve their abilities to research, read, and write philosophy.

 ## Resources for Students